datopian/ckanext-authz-service/README.md

 Requirements
 ------------

-This extension works with CKAN 2.8.x.
+This extension works with CKAN 2.8.x and CKAN 2.9.x with both Python 2 and 3.

-It may work, but has not been tested, with other CKAN versions.

 Installation